Lahcim1988/springboot-photohosting/README.md

 # springboot-photohosting

-1. Projekt

-Hosting zdjęć.
+## Photo Hosting

 Aplikacja posiada dwa rodzaje użytkowników, których przechowuje w bazie danych – animistrator, oraz user.
 Po zalogowaniu administrator ma możliwość dodawanie zdjęć.
 Zalogowany użytkownik przegląda dostępne galerie.
 Użytkownik niezalogowany ma dostępną formatkę logowania.

-2. Przygotowanie

-Projekt został stworzony z wykorzystaniem Spring Boot.
-Zależności dodane do projektu:
+The application has two types of users, stored in a database - admin as user.
+After log on the administrator can add photos.
+The logged user can browse available galleries.
+The unlogged user has the login form available.

+The project was created with Spring Boot.
+Dependencies added to the project:

-- Spring Web Starter – umożliwa towrzenie aplikacji webowej
+* Spring Web Starter - web application
-- Vaadin – biblioteka do tworzenia GUI
+* Vaadin - GUI library
-- Spring Security – zestaw narzędzi umożliwiających na tworzenie zabezpieczeń aplikacji przed niepowołanym dostępem
-- Spring Data JPA – zestaw narzędzi pozwalających na komunikowanie się z relacyjną bazą danych
-- MySQL Driver – sterownik umożliwiający na łączenie się z bazą danych MySQL
+* Spring Security - a set of tools enabling the creation of applications protecting against unauthorized configuration
+* Spring Data JPA - a set of tools that allow to communicate with the relational db
+* MySQL Driver - a driver that allows connecting to MySQL db